Dave & Buster's

-Dave & Buster's Entertainment, Inc. (stylized in all caps) is an American restaurant and entertainment business headquartered in Dallas.
+Dave & Buster's Entertainment, Inc. (D&B) is an American restaurant and entertainment business headquartered in Dallas.
 Each Dave & Buster's location has a full-service restaurant, full bar, and a video arcade, the latter of which is known as the "Million Dollar Midway".
-As of February 2024, the company has 158 locations in the United States, as well as two in Puerto Rico and two in Canada.
+As of May 2026, the company has 160 locations in the United States, three in India as well as two each in Puerto Rico, and Canada, and one each in Australia and the Philippines.

 History

 Original Dave & Buster's logo used from 1982 to 2014.

 Previous logo from 2014 to 2020.
 It is still in use at many locations.

 In 1982, David "Dave" Corriveau (1951–2015) and James "Buster" Corley (1951–2023) opened the first Dave & Buster’s in Dallas.
 Corley had previously operated a bar called "Buster's" in Little Rock, Arkansas, next door to a saloon and game parlor called first "Cash McCool's" & then "Slick Willy’s World of Entertainment", owned by Corriveau.
 After opening Dave & Buster's, the two operated as co-CEOs.